-This method captures only the coding regions of the transcriptome, allowing much higher throughput and requiring lower sequencing depth.
+This method captures only the coding regions of the transcriptome, allowing higher throughput and requiring lower sequencing depth than non-exome capture methods.
 Sequence-specific capture of the RNA exome does not rely on the presence of a poly-A tail.
-This makes RNA exome capture sequencing ideal for RNA-Seq with samples of low-quality or limited starting material.
+This makes RNA exome capture sequencing ideal for RNA-Seq with low-quality samples or limited starting material.

 Isolating transcriptome coding regions maximizes discovery power at a fraction of the read depth of total RNA sequencing.

 Illumina Distinguished Scientist Dr. Gary Schroth demonstrates the latest advances in RNA-Seq technology.
-Learn how new RNA library prep methods allow transcriptome analysis from challenging samples, like single cells or FFPE tissues.View Video
+Learn how the latest RNA library prep methods allow transcriptome analysis from challenging samples, like single cells or FFPE tissues.View Video

 Illumina sequencing by synthesis (SBS) chemistry is the most widely adopted NGS technology, generating more than 90% of global sequencing data.*